VysePresident/MafiaBot2/README.md

 ### GEO (August 7th 2023) Listed:

-[implemented] Removed obsolete vote_order field from the database.
+[implemented] Removed obsolete "vote_order" field from database.

+[implemented] Start_Of_Day empty votecounts include full votecount information.

+[implemented] Votes are stored based on the player id.

-[implemented] Player Class rework, database connection, and countless improvements, adjustments, and bugfixes.
+[implemented] Player Class rework, database connection, and countless improvements, adjustments, and bugfixes.  **Sign-up list is now a dictionary that contains members as keys and player objects with more information as values**

+[implemented] Created playerlist, which stores the orignal list of players and all replacements.
+Players are only put into signup_list if their status is Inactive (I.e. Signups but game still closed) or Alive.

 [implemented] Pin Start_Of_Day messages and votecounts.